openshift/enhancements/enhancements/monitoring/scrape-profiles.md

       scrapeProfile: full
 ```

 The different profiles would be pre-defined by us.
-Once profile is selected CMO then populates the main Prometheus CR to select resources that implement the requested profile -- using [pod|service]MonitorSelector and the label `monitoring.openshift.io/scrape-profile` -- this way Prometheus would select monitors that have the label set to the respective profile or monitors that do not have the label set at all.
-So monitors will be picked from two sets: a monitor with the profile label and the requested label value and all monitors without the profile label present (additionally to the current namespace selector).
+Once a profile is selected CMO then populates the main Prometheus CR to select resources that implement the requested profile -- using [pod|service]MonitorSelector and the label `monitoring.openshift.io/scrape-profile` (profile label) -- this way Prometheus would select monitors from two sets:
+- monitors with the profile label and the requested label value (profile)
+- monitors without the profile label present (additionally to the current namespace selector).

-Afterwards this then up to monitors to implement the scrape profiles.
-Without any change to the monitor, even after setting a profile in the CMO config, things should work as they did before.
-When a monitor owner wants to implement scrape profiles, they needs to provide monitors for all profiles and no unlabeled monitors.
-If a profile label (`monitoring.openshift.io/scrape-profile`) is not used, then a monitor will not be scraped at all for any given profile.
+This was it would be up to OpenShift teams if they wanted to adopt this feature.
+Without any change to a monitor, if a user picks a profile in the CMO config, things should work as they did before.
+When a OpenShift team wants to implement scrape profiles, they need to provide monitors for all profiles making sure they do not provide monitors without the profile label.
+If a profile label is not used, then a monitor will not be scraped at all for any given profile.

 In the beginning the goal is to support 2 profiles: